-We are a home-grown organization seeking to reimagine education and the social impact sector in Cambodia
+We are a home-grown organization seeking to reimagine education in Cambodia

 Welcome to Teach For Cambodia.
-Our team is very passionate about our mission and very serious about our work, and we support each other to grow personally and professionally.
-What we want you to know is that our culture is about creating learning, fun and a little weirdness.
-By weirdness, we want to celebrate our team’s individuality and bravery in bringing their full self to work.
+We are passionate about our mission and serious about our work, and we support each other to grow personally and professionally.
+Our culture is about creating learning, fun and a little weirdness.
+By weirdness, we want to celebrate our team’s individuality and the unique strengths and experiences we each bring to work.

 We look forward to meeting you and welcoming you to our team!

-Our team is made up of passionate and committed individuals who love coming to work everyday and challenging themselves and each other to do better.
+Our team is made up of passionate and committed individuals who come challenge themselves and each other to do better.
 Why?
 So we can create a better future for Cambodian children.

 Our office is located at Raintree, the first boutique office building in the middle of Phnom Penh’s financial district.
-Raintree is a strategic partner of Teach For Cambodia and we love that we get to fight for educational equity everyday from here.
+Raintree is a strategic partner of Teach For Cambodia and we are grateful to fight for educational equity everyday here.

 We're a home-grown organization looking to reimagine education and the social sector.
-That means we are very serious about results and doing what's right for the vision, mission and our people.
-We offer a flexible vacation policy, premium health insurance, dental allowance, opportunity for travel, and honor the public holiday schedule.
-We’re a young organization, so you have a real opportunity to lear how we create something from nothing.
+That means we are serious about results and doing what's right for the vision, mission and community.
+We’re a young organization, so you have a real opportunity grow and develop your skills with us!

 At Teach For Cambodia, you have the opportunity to directly affect the lives of young people.
 You create a more positive narrative about Cambodia.
 You get to reimagine education.

-In our first year of operation, Teach For Cambodia successfully placed and developed its first cohort of 32 Fellows across 9 schools serving 5,000 marginalized children.
+In our three years of operation, Teach For Cambodia has successfully placed and developed 85 Fellows across 15+ public schools serving 10,000+ marginalized children.
 These promising future leaders with diverse backgrounds and education (including degrees in information technology, science, engineering, law, international relations, psychology, social work, etc.) have committed at least two years to teaching in rural regions in Kandal and Kampong Chhnang provinces and poor urban areas in Phnom Penh.

 The most important quality you can bring is a commitment to learning and humility.
 We will challenge you to be better and to grow each day, get outside of your comfort zone, and create opportunities for you to build new habits and ways of working.

-We will send you to conferences, to visit network partners, bring in outside expertise, provide on-the-job coaching and feedback, and give you access to some of the most provocative and innovative practitioners and experts on education in the world today.
+Despite the pandemic, our team has continued to access development opportunities in-country and beyond.
+We want you to get to know local stakeholders, engage regional partners, take part in on-the-job coaching and feedback, and learn from some of the most provocative and innovative practitioners and experts on education in the world today.

 TFC team members have joined calls with Angela Duckworth (author of Grit), Salman Khan (founder of Khan Academy), Reed Hastings (founder of Netflix), Ju Ho Lee (former minister of education, science and technology of the Government of the Republic of Korea), and many more.